meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 ---
-title: TypedDict vs dataclasses in Python — Epic Typing BATTLE!
+title: TypedDict vs dataclasses in Python — Epic typing BATTLE!
 description: Why we migrated from TypedDict to datatypes in our latest project.
 author: Mike Solomon
 authorLink: https://dev.to/mikesol